Epigraphy at Warwick

 - British School at Athens Epigraphy Course, attended by Taught MA student Miriam Hay, with support from the British Epigraphy Society and IATL.

 - Dr Alison Cooley - works on Latin epigraphy in particular, focusing especially on Rome, Italy, and the western Roman empire.
 She has published an edition and commentary of the Res Gestae divi Augusti (CUP 2009), and The Cambridge Manual of Latin Epigraphy (CUP 2012), has edited several volumes of papers on epigraphic topics (The Epigraphic Landscape of Roman Italy (BICS suppl.
 2000); The Afterlife of Inscriptions (BICS suppl.
 2000); Becoming Roman, Writing Latin?
 (JRA suppl.
 2002).
 She was one of the team producing the last two quinquennial surveys of Roman inscriptions in Journal of Roman Studies (2007, 2012), and has just joined the team of Annee Epigraphique, to write annual reports on epigraphic finds in Roman Britain.
 Recent articles include ‘History and Inscriptions, Rome’ in The Oxford History of Historical Writing vol. I (2011); 'Commemorating the war-dead of the Roman world' in Cultures of Commemoration (2012); 'From document to monument: inscribing Roman official documents in the Greek East' in Epigraphy and the Historical Sciences; 'Writing up the baths: reading monumental inscriptions in Roman baths', in Written Space in the Latin West (2013); 'Women beyond Rome: trend-setters or dedicated followers of fashion?' in Women and the Roman City in the Latin West (2013).
-She has recently become interested in paratextual approaches to epigraphy, and has a forthcoming chapter on the Senatus consultum de Pisone patre in L. Jansen, ed., Roman Paratext (CUP), and is revising a lecture on the Res Gestae given in Paris for publication in CCG.
+She has recently become interested in paratextual approaches to epigraphy, and has a forthcoming chapter on the Senatus consultum de Pisone patre in L. Jansen, ed., Roman Paratext (CUP, 2014), and another article on the Res Gestae forthcoming in CCG.
 She is also revising for publication two other conference papers: 'The invention of the age of Augustus', and 'Multiple meanings in the sanctuary of the Magna Mater at Ostia'.
 She will be speaking at the colloquium 'The last days of Augustus' in Leeds in August 2014.
 She is also committed to making inscriptions available to non-linguists via her collaboration in LACTOR sourcebooks (The Age of Augustus; Tiberius to Nero) and Pompeii: a sourcebook (Routledge 2004), followed by a second edition (2013), Pompeii and Herculaneum: a sourcebook, and she is contributing articles to the ABC CLIO Encyclopedia of Conflict in Greece and Rome.
 She is now working on editing Inventive Inscriptions, based upon the two-day international colloquium held at Warwick in May 2012, to be published as a supplement to the Journal of the History of Collections, and is finalising the typescript of the Wiley-Blackwell Companion to Roman Italy, as well as focusing her energies upon the AHRC Latin inscriptions in the Ashmolean project.

 - Dr Abigail Graham - studies the epigraphy of the Greek East, focusing especially on Ephesos and Aphrodisias.
 She has recently published an article in the American Journal of Archaeology, 117.3 (2013) 383-412 'The Word is Not Enough: A New Approach to Assessing Monumental Inscriptions.
 A Case Study from Roman Ephesos'.
 She leads the BSR postgraduate summer course in epigraphy, the next course due to take place in 2014.